 Do photographers need to be fed?

 It is nice, but not essential to be fed in a room away from your guests during the wedding breakfast while we back up images to a laptop.
 We are more than happy to provide our own food on the day at your request.

 My work relies on word of mouth.
 Most of my work comes through referrals from past clients singing my praises.
 If I’m honest, I need clients to be happy, so I can continue getting work!
 I work my little socks off before, on and after your wedding day to ensure you have the best possible wedding experience.
 The idea of an unhappy client keeps me up at night, so over the ten years I’ve been a wedding photographer I’ve not only refined my craft as a photographer, but have developed an organised work-flow to make your experience seamless, have borderline obsessive-compulsive archival systems to protect your photographs, and am constantly investing in state-of-the-art gear and back-up equipment.

 You can see I acknowledge the magnitude of the responsibility I’m taking on as a wedding photographer in the kind reviews I’ve had left by past couples on Google below:

-(Click any review on the image below to see the actual Google reviews)
+(Click any review on the image below to see the these and more recent Google reviews)